Multisite Implementation Strategy

 When mapping multiple domains to the same dataset, it is good practice to have separate Sitemap configurations for each domain.
 Doing so allows you to configure unique Page Types for each site.
 After you have built the Sitemap configurations for each domain, you will need to initialize the correct Sitemap configuration based on the domain the user is visiting currently.

-The following example depicts a configuration that initializes the correct Sitemap for the domain a user is visiting currently.
+The following examples depict a configuration that initializes the correct Sitemap for the domain a user is visiting currently.

 Page Types and Content Zones